splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 #.
 Run your application.

-If no data appears in :strong:`Observability > APM`, see :ref:`common-dotnet-troubleshooting`.
+If no data appears in :strong:`Observability > APM`, see :ref:`common-dotnet-otel-troubleshooting`.

 .. note:: If you need to add custom attributes to spans or want to manually generate spans and metrics, instrument your .NET application or service manually.
-See :ref:`dotnet-manual-instrumentation`.
+See :ref:`dotnet-otel-manual-instrumentation`.

 Linux
 -------------------

 #.
 Check that you meet the requirements.
-See :ref:`dotnet-requirements`.
+See :ref:`dotnet-otel-requirements`.

 #.
 Download and install the installation script of the Splunk Distribution of OpenTelemetry .NET from the :new-page:`Releases page on GitHub <https://github.com/signalfx/splunk-otel-dotnet/releases>`.
 For example: